omni-us/jsonargparse/README.rst

-The :func:`add_class_arguments` call adds to the ``myclass.init`` key the ``items`` argument with description as in the docstring, it is set as required since it does not have a default value, and when parsed it is validated according to its type hint, i.e., a dict with values ints or list of ints.
+The :func:`add_class_arguments` call adds to the ``myclass.init`` key the ``items`` argument with description as in the docstring, sets it as required since it lacks a default value.
+When parsed, it is validated according to the type hint, i.e., a dict with values ints or list of ints.
 Also since the init has the ``**kwargs`` argument, the keyword arguments from ``MyBaseClass`` are also added to the parser.
-Similarly the :func:`add_method_arguments` call adds to the ``myclass.method`` key the arguments ``value`` as a required float and ``flag`` as an optional boolean with default value false.
-Because of the `**kwargs`, arguments from ``MyBaseClass.method``, if it exists.
+Similarly, the :func:`add_method_arguments` call adds to the ``myclass.method`` key, the arguments ``value`` as a required float and ``flag`` as an optional boolean with default value false.

-Instantiation of classes added as argument groups with :func:`add_class_arguments` can be done more simply for an entire config object using :py:meth:`.ArgumentParser.instantiate_classes`.
-For the example above running ``cfg = parser.instantiate_classes(cfg)`` would result in ``cfg['myclass']['init']`` containing an instance of ``MyClass`` initialized with whatever command line arguments were parsed.
+Instantiation of several classes added with :func:`add_class_arguments` can be done more simply for an entire config object using :py:meth:`.ArgumentParser.instantiate_classes`.
+For the example above running ``cfg = parser.instantiate_classes(cfg)`` would result in ``cfg.myclass.init`` containing an instance of ``MyClass`` initialized with whatever command line arguments were parsed.

 When parsing from a configuration file (see :ref:`configuration-files`) all the values can be given in a single config file.
-However, for convenience it is also possible that the values for each of the groups created by the calls to the add signature methods can be parsed from independent files.
+For convenience it is also possible that the values for each of the argument groups created by the calls to add signatures methods can be parsed from independent files.
 This means that for the example above there could be one general config file with contents:

 .. code-block:: yaml